 “Brad, you are 5’10’’, with blond hair and dreamy grey blue eyes.”

 Yes, we can see that.
 Stop treating the audience like a bunch of brainless zombies!
-Write some intelligent and Read the rest of this entry
+Write some intelligent and Continue reading “5 Issues With Today’s Blockbusters”

 I used to try to shake off my mother whenever she tried to make me look more presentable.
 She’d try to clean a smudge of dirt of my freckled nose and I’d push her away yelling “Leave me alone, Hermione!”
 She’d try to button my shirt properly and I’d push her away, “I’ve missed a case, but I like it this way.”
 And I’d walk out the door with one collar near my ear and the other close to my chest.
 My mother no longer cares how messy I look, or simply learned to look as if she doesn’t care.
 Ironically to me, inevitably to her, now I’m the one who asks her for help to straighten out a sweater and make sure my shirt peaks out evenly underneath it.

 “… the best way of killing a rose is to force it open when it is still only the promise of a bud.”